Ancient astronauts: Elsewhere in the Bible

-Irish Book of Invasions
+The Book of Invasions

 Childress and others have written that the passage in the Book of Invasions describing the arrival of the Tuatha Dé Danann in Ireland, records "the arrival of aliens in spacecraft with cloaking devices" at Slieve Anierin.
-The text states “so that they were the Tuatha De Danand who came to Ireland.
+The text states "so that they were the Tuatha De Danand who came to Ireland.
 In this wise they came, in dark clouds.
 They landed on the mountains of Conmaicne Rein in Connacht and they brought a darkness over the sun for three days and three nights".

 Ancient artwork

 Worldwide petroglyphic evidence

 Ancient astronaut proponents believe Hopi cave drawings of Kachinas (spirit beings) found in the desert link the origins of the Hopi and Zuni tribes with "star people".
 They point to similar etchings elsewhere as evidence that extraterrestrials visited many different ancient civilizations.

 Other artistic support for the ancient astronaut hypothesis has been sought in Palaeolithic cave paintings.
 Wondjina in Australia and in the Rock Drawings in Valcamonica, in Italy (seen above) are said to bear a resemblance to present day astronauts.
 Supporters of the ancient astronaut hypothesis sometimes argue that similarities such as dome shaped heads, interpreted as beings wearing space helmets, prove that early man was visited by an extraterrestrial race.